madebits/madebits.github.io/blog/2020/2020-05-03-Using-Ubuntu-Snap.md

 <!--- tags: linux -->

-<a href="https://en.wikipedia.org/wiki/Snap_(package_manager)">Snap</a> is not possible to easy avoid anymore in later Ubuntu, so I spend some time to keep a few notes from documentation I had to scan to understand it.
+<a href="https://en.wikipedia.org/wiki/Snap_(package_manager)">Snap</a> is not easy avoidable anymore in Ubuntu desktop, so I spend some time to keep a few notes from documentation I had to scan to understand it.

 ## Snap Files

-Snap uses `snap` file [format](https://snapcraft.io/docs/snap-format), which are [SquashFS](https://en.wikipedia.org/wiki/SquashFS) package files, using a low-overhead read-only compressed file [system](https://tldp.org/HOWTO/SquashFS-HOWTO/index.html).
+Snap uses `snap` package [files](https://snapcraft.io/docs/snap-format), which are [SquashFS](https://en.wikipedia.org/wiki/SquashFS) package files, using a low-overhead read-only compressed file [system](https://tldp.org/HOWTO/SquashFS-HOWTO/index.html).
 Snap application files (obtained via `snap install gimp`) are stored in `/var/lib/snapd/snaps/`, which seems [cannot](https://askubuntu.com/questions/1029562/move-snap-packages-to-another-location-directory) be easy changed.
-They are managed by `snapd` service (`systemctl status snapd.service`) that connects their snap conventional interfaces and enforces security.
+They are managed by `snapd` service (`systemctl status snapd.service`) that connects their snap defined interfaces and enforces security.

 ## Snap Mounts